 This research, represented in graph called the Keeling Curve shows a sharp upward swinging graph of the accumulation of CO2 in the Earth's atmosphere.
 The Keeling Curve shows that since 1958, atmospheric CO2 concentration increased from 313 parts per million (ppm) to 418 ppm by 2019.

 To put the current figure in perspective, the Earth has not seen such a buildup of CO2 in almost 800,000 years!

 Since the 1770s, humans started to industrialize.
-Soon we started with burning coal, and then oil to make electricity, move our cars and planes and power our massive factories and feed our rapidly exploding population.
-All these things released a lot more greenhouse gasses, primarily carbon dioxide.
+Soon, we started with burning coal and then oil to make electricity, move our cars and planes and power our massive factories and feed our rapidly exploding populations.
+All these things released a lot more greenhouse gases, primarily carbon dioxide.
 CO2 accounts for more than 80 percent of all human emissions.
 Remember the blanket around the Earth?
 It was getting a lot thicker.

-Many who feel like every year is turning into a never-ending summer are not much off the mark.
-Temperatures touched a tropical 38 C in Siberia in July, On February 6, 2020, hottest temperature was recorded for Antarctica, with thermometers at the Esperanza Base on the northern tip reached 18.3°C (64.9°F)—around the same temperature as Los Angeles that day.
-The warm spell caused widespread melting on nearby glaciers.
+Many who feel that every year is turning into a never-ending summer, are not too much off the mark.
+Temperatures touched a tropical 38°C in Siberia in July, On February 6, 2020, the hottest temperature was recorded for Antarctica, with thermometers at the Esperanza Base on the northern tip reached 18.3°C (64.9°F)—around the same temperature as Los Angeles that day.
+The warm spell caused widespread melting of nearby glaciers.

 In California, the heat has intensified a breakout of fires in recent days, while the last major ice shelf in Canada has broken up.
 The bottom line is simple.
 Glaciers are melting, places are getting drier and hotter, storms are becoming more common and seas are rising.
 In all likelihood, the coming decade will be one of massive change for the human race.
 Either we reduce our dependence on fossil fuels or prepare for a never-seen-before shift in our way of living.